ukb-pyro/prof/index.md

-🎭 *Professor Pyromancer, PhDc, Starter of Loops* — this is your dashboard.
+🎭 *Professor Pyromancer, MD, PhDc, Starter of Loops* — this is your dashboard.
 Not a UI.
 A **stage**.
 Not a workflow.
 A **recursive tragedy made code**.